 Many people only go to the dentist when they have pain, an issue, or even a dental emergency.
 We call this treatment “crisis treatment.”
 Because many dental problems, such as cavities, are not noticeable until their early stages, waiting until there is pain means the problem will likely be more severe and more difficult to treat.

-At Kildaire Family Dental, we know that it is not only easier to treat tooth issues in their early stages, but also that we can prevent complications and protect your dental health through routine care.
+At Kildaire Family & Cosmetic Dentistry, we know that it is not only easier to treat tooth issues in their early stages but also that we can prevent complications and protect your dental health through routine care.
 Visiting us on a regular basis helps you have a healthy smile year-round.

 When should my child go to the dentist?

 Children should visit the dentist by their first birthday OR six months after their first tooth comes in.
 Teeth come in at different times for each child, so it’s important to ensure you bring in your child by his or her first birthday to ensure that they have a good foundation for healthy teeth.